Republican Sen. Martha McSally Calls CNN Reporter ‘Liberal Hack’ When He Asked About New Impeachment Evidence

 — Aaron Rupar (@atrupar) January 16, 2020

-While some Republican senators have already expressed their intent to hurry Trump’s trial and acquit him, McSally has had a more complicated relationship with Trump.
-She initially lost a Senate race to Democrat Kyrsten Sinema in 2018, and a memo circulated afterward claimed that Trump’s attacks on late Arizona Senator John McCain played a role in her loss.
+While some Republican senators have already expressed their intent to hurry through Trump’s trial and acquit him, McSally has had a more complicated relationship with the president.
+She initially lost a Senate race to Democrat Kyrsten Sinema in 2018 and a memo circulated after the election claimed that Trump’s attacks on late Arizona Senator John McCain played a role in her loss.
 Trump had frequently attacked McCain, even after his death from brain cancer.

 McSally was later appointed to McCain’s Senate seat after her loss to Sinema, but now faces a difficult re-election campaign.
-As The Hill noted, a recent poll showed that she is losing to Democratic candidate Mark Kelly, and the race is rated as a “toss-up.”
+As The Hill noted, a recent poll showed that she was polling below Democratic candidate Mark Kelly.
+The race is rated as a “toss-up.”

-McSally had not said publicly whether she would support introducing witnesses or new evidence in Trump’s upcoming impeachment trial, but Senate Majority Leader Mitch McConnell has pushed back strongly against the idea of new information being included.
+McSally has not said publicly whether she would support introducing witnesses or new evidence in Trump’s upcoming impeachment trial, but Senate Majority Leader Mitch McConnell has pushed back strongly against the idea of new information being included in the trial.